ayRatul/rAdapt/README.md

-# rAdapt 💻➡️🖥➡️📱➡️⌚️

-# rAdapt: Easy scaling, and color Theming
+# rAdapt: An Aproach to colors.xml and values.xml for flutter

 rAdapt comes from the necessity of having more than 2 color themes in a Flutter app, of the desire to stop using "ThemeData.of(context)", and the desire of having a consistent scaling, and per device layouts.

+The 2 main factors are color and size, rAdapt deals with them in a different way.
+We can call colors like **R.backgroundColor.c** , and sizes like **56.d** and they change depending on the device, and the current RTheme

-The main project from what this is forked is https://github.com/FilledStacks/responsive_builder , wich is awesome.
+The main project from what this is forked is https://github.com/FilledStacks/responsive_builder , which is awesome.
 But i have modified the code so much that it has evolved to a different library.

 ## So... how does it work?